AI, Data & Execution Leadership

 The constraint: AI pipelines fail in enterprise contexts without proper isolation, authentication, and auditability.
 The decision: Build a full-stack multi-tenant backend using FastAPI, Supabase, and PostgreSQL RLS, not just a script.
 The result: A production-grade SaaS platform a compliance officer can approve on day one.

 Most AI workflows live and die as single-user scripts.
 They can't be sold, audited, permissioned, or handed to a second team member without breaking.
-The gap between "a working AI pipeline" and "an enterprise AI product" is the governance and multi-tenancy layer, and most builders never build it.
+The gap between "a working AI pipeline" and "an enterprise AI product" is multi-tenancy and governance, and most builders skip it because it's harder than the model work.
+That's the gap I built for.

 Technical Highlights